What You Need to Know About Molds

 What Are Molds and Why Are They a Problem?

-When molds reproduce they use spores.
-When mold spores are present in large quantities, they can present a health hazard to humans, potentially causing allergic reactions and respiratory problems.
+When molds reproduce, they use spores.
+When these spores are found in significant quantities, they can be hazardous to human health and have the potential to cause respiratory ailments and severe allergic reactions.
 People vary in their sensitivity to mold spores.
-Older people, children and people with weak immune systems are the most susceptible, but even the healthiest individuals can experience negative health consequences associated with mold.
+Older people, children, and people with weak immune systems are the most susceptible, but even the healthiest individuals can experience negative health consequences associated with mold.

-Some mycotoxins can pose serious health risks to humans and animals.
-Exposure to high levels of mycotoxins can lead to neurological problems and in some cases death.
+Some mycotoxins have the potential to result in serious health consequences to humans, and also to pets.
+Exposure to these mycotoxins in high levels can lead to severe neurological problems and, in some cases, even death.
 Prolonged exposure (e.g., daily workplace exposure) can be particularly harmful.

 How Do I Prevent Mold?

-For mold to grow, it needs two things: moisture and a source of food.
+Mold needs two things in order to grow: moisture and a source of food.
 Water leaks and basement water problems contribute to the majority of the mold issues we see during our home inspections.
 High humidity levels are also a major cause.
 It is imperative that all water leaks be addressed immediately.
 Mold spores exist in the air that we breathe and will attach to a moist food source, starting the mold cycle.

 One thing to keep in mind is that all homes have some level of mold.
-The question is: do you have toxic mold?
-This can be challenging to answer because there are no federal standards for safe levels of mold spores.
+The critical question is this: Do you have toxic mold?

 Do You Inspect for Mold?